 Sulphur dioxide(SO2) is a colourless gas with an irritating pungent odour.
 It readily dissolves in water and is one of the main chemicals that causes acid rain.

-Sulphur dioxide is a common air pollutant.
-It is produced naturally by active volcanoes and forest fires.
+It is a common air pollutant and is produced naturally by active volcanoes and forest fires.
 The majority of SO2 present in the environment is due to the burning of coal and oil at large industrial plants such as oil refineries and power stations.
-Motor vehicles, domestic boilers and fires also release SO2 into the environment.
+Motor vehicles, domestic boilers and fires also release the gas into the environment.

 For the general population, exposure to SO2 is most likely to occur breathing in air that contains it due to the combustion of fuel for heating and cooking and the use of motor vehicles.